-So while you’re drifting off to visions of sugar plums, I’ll leave you with a few of my favorite things – our Christmas ornaments collected over time … and place.
+So while you’re waiting for Santa to arrive, I’ll leave you with a few of my favorite things – our Christmas ornaments collected over time … and place.
 Just click on any image for a slide show and behind-the-scenes details.
 Sweet dreams.

 Peace and Love,

 Angel Bell.
 My first Christmas memories include the set of angel bells my Mother cherished.
 Now my Sisters and I share them on our trees.

 Global Monkey.
 What could be more appropriate for a couple of nomads than a monkey embracing a globe.

 Bubble Ball.
 For our 1st Christmas in Dallas, James gave me this stunning crystal ball.
 It’s the definition of simple elegance.

 Turtle Doves.
 My sister Susan and I are big fans of the “Home Alone” movies, so a pair of turtle doves is a must.